21 New Globe Walk

 There are excellent footpaths along the river from Waterloo and from Southwark Bridge.
 The Millennium Footbridge is 50 metres from the Theatre.

-The major local stations are Blackfriars (10 minute walk) London Bridge (15 minute walk), Cannon Street (15 minute walk) and Waterloo (25 minute walk).
+The local stations are; Blackfriars (10 minute walk, South Bank exit, lifts to street level from platform), London Bridge (15 minute walk), Cannon Street (20 minute walk) and Waterloo (25 minute walk)

 Local routes include: